Is Proofreading a Good Side Hustle? (15 Reasons Why It Is)

 14) It lets you continue to enjoy a hobby you love: reading!

-If you’re an avid reader, you’ll still get to spend time flipping through pages; you’ll just do it with a much more critical eye.
+If you’re an avid reader, you’ll still get to spend time reading; you’ll just do it with a much more critical eye.

 However, if you don’t enjoy reading, working on error patrol probably isn’t for you!